Renormalization Group Analysis of Turbulent Hydrodynamics: Conclusions and Outlook

 We have shown how to define a generating functional for hydrodynamic turbulence, including a strict treatment of the incompressibility condition.
-The non-local interactions have been transformed into local ones, by a re-definition of unphysical fields and constants, and by introduction of new fields.
-We have shown how to approximate the resulting action within a derivative expansion.
+The non-local interactions have been transformed into local ones by means of auxiliary fields.
+In addition, we have applied a derivative expansion to approximate the resulting action.

-On the side of the renormalization group, we discussed the procedure of renormalization and rescaling in detail in order to clarify some obscure point in the literature.
-Our work leads to a RG-equation for the turbulent action, and a set of rate equations after the application of the derivative expansion.
-These rate equations have been simulated numerically, and the resulting data have been analyzed.
+Concerning the renormalisation group, we discussed the procedure of renormalisation and rescaling in some detail.
+We obtained a RG-equation for a general multi-component action, including the turbulent action, and a set of rate equations after application of the derivative expansion.

-As will be published in another article, we tested the numerical algorithm by reproducing known values for non-trivial scalings of the scalar theory in $4-\epsilon$ dimensions, and the O(3)-symmetric field theory.
-The results are in agreement with values found in literature, so the numerical algorithm can be considered to be reliable.
+Our numerical algorithm allows to compute the RG flow in this setting, including products of Grassmannian variables.
+We tested the numerical algorithm by reproducing known values for non-trivial scalings of the scalar theory in $4-\epsilon$ dimensions, and the O(3)-symmetric field theory.
+The results are in agreement with values found in literature, giving us confidence in the reliability of the numerical algorithm.

-Our numerical work involves the computation of the RG-flow for products of Grassmannian variables, as well as 3-vectors that have to be kept track of according to their combinations.

-We were able to identify the trivial fixed-point with the scaling exponents predicted by the K41-theory.
+In the context of turbulence we were able to identify the trivial fixed-point with the scaling exponents predicted by the K41-theory.

-On the other hand, we have to admit that we were not yet able to reproduce intermittent exponents for the structure functions of turbulence that would agree with the experimental values.
-The reason clearly is the complexity of the general 3-vector-model, including all theories that are based on hydrodynamics.
-Although the basic foundations of these theories are easily understood, all of them (including Navier-Stokes and Burgers turbulence) involve the same dimensionality of space and symmetry of the fields, while leading to different predictions for the intermittent exponents.
+So far we have not been able to reproduce the intermittent exponents for the structure functions of fully developed turbulence that would agree with the experimental values.
+The reason for this deficit lies in the complexity of the general 3-vector-model, including all theories that are based on hydrodynamics.
+Although the basic foundations of these theories are well understood, all of them (including Navier-Stokes and Burgers turbulence) involve the same dimensionality of space and symmetry of the fields, while leading to different predictions for the intermittent exponents.